In This Article

-There are a wide range of tools available to conduct consumer behavior research.
-At an elementary level, market research is categorized into two areas: qualitative or quantitative techniques.
+Today there are a wide range of tools available for consumer behavior research.
+At a high level, market research is categorized into two areas: qualitative or quantitative techniques.

-First, qualitative research tools involve a smaller number of target consumers and are suited to getting initial an understanding and deep insight into consumer behavior – the “why” behind the “what.”
+Qualitative research tools involve a smaller number of target consumers and are suited to getting initial understanding and deep insight into consumer behavior – the why behind the what.

-Secondly, quantitative market research tools.
+Quantitative market research tools.
 Quantitative typically follows qualitative research to confirm or validate what you have learned or hypothesized.
-These studies involve larger numbers of target consumers who are recruited to understand on a broader scale, predicting what consumers will do and making final decisions.
+They involve larger numbers of target consumers and are recruited to understand on a broader scale, predicting what consumers will do and making final decisions.

 Large-scale studies draw data about category usage, consumer or shopper behavior and attitudes and can include panel data of mass questionnaire, in-mall interviews, in-store or at home usage studies to name a few.
 Balancing speed with quality is important in how the quantitative research is done as it will involve more time and dollars.
 Getting to the “what” through techniques can be quicker and easier when the transactions are digital such as online shopping, although getting to the all-important “why” is not necessarily easier in the digital world than offline.